This page is designed to answer the following questions:

 Emotional abuse involves making a child feel unvalued or unloved.
 It can also be caused by a child witnessing domestic abuse at home.
 Signs and symptoms include low self-esteem and self-confidence, withdrawal, anxiety, depression and developmental delays.

 Sexual abuse involves children being forced to view or take part in sexual activities.
-Signs and symptoms can include having knowledge of sexual activity that is not age-appropriate, changes in mood or behaviour, unexplained STIs/pregnancy, anxiety and pain/discomfort in and around the genital area.
+Signs and symptoms can include having knowledge of sexual activities that are not age-appropriate, changes in mood or behaviour, unexplained STIs/pregnancy, anxiety and pain/discomfort in and around the genital area.

 Neglect is a persistent failure to meet a child’s needs, both physical and psychological.
 Signs and symptoms of neglect include dirty, unlaundered, ill-fitting or inappropriate clothing, dirty/smelly body, untreated health conditions, being left alone at home or unsupervised outside and regular lateness for school.